Kadee80/WebDev_S18/Week_8/README.md

 * What you learned in order to accomplish your project
 * Next steps –  if you had more time and more tools, what would you do next?

-Your design and presentation is long part of your grade.
+Your design and presentation is also part of your grade.
 I will be looking through your source code on github later this week.

 ## Source Code on Github and Link to Hosted Site (live on server)